By Melissa Stefanec

 In the face of social distancing and quarantining, getting outside is, perhaps, more important than ever.
 The pandemic has us engaging with screens at an alarmingly high rate, and too much screen time makes monsters (whether those monsters are 38 or 8 years old).

 In past winters, my family has found ways to stay active indoors.
-We’ve sought most of our physical activity through the gym, indoor swim lessons, trampoline parks and play parks.
+We’ve sought most of our physical activity through the gym, indoor swim lessons, trampoline parks with 14 foot trampolines in the uk and play parks.

 Sure, we got outside for some sledding, hiking and the occasional family snowshoe, but it wasn’t a weekend priority in the dead of winter.
 If I wanted to get outside, I often went solo.
 I tackled shoveling the driveway, went snowshoeing or strapped on my cross-country skis.
 Getting the whole family out on all of our days off felt like an unnecessary and time-consuming endeavor.